proger/vae/README.md

 We successfully reproduce experiments from ICLR2022 paper [VAE Approximation Error: ELBO and Exponential Families](https://openreview.net/forum?id=OIs3SxU5Ynl) by Alexander Shekhovtsov, Dmitrij Schlesinger and Boris Flach.

+> Variational Autoencoders fail to capture the data distribution when the encoder distribution is inflexible.
+When an inflexible encoder is trained jointly with a decoder using ELBO objective, the inability of the encoder to represent the posterior propagates into the decoder, causing approximation errors.

+> We reproduce two experiments in which we separately prepare the ground truth decoder and the encoder.
+Then, we maximize ELBO with respect to both modules jointly and observe degradation of reconstruction performance.

+> We also verify how the theoretical insight into the design of a discrete VAE in a Semantic Hashing application influences the choice of input features improving overall performance.

 Below we include our reproduction code.

 ## Prerequisites